 1. Approaching employment

 These 'stages' help connect you with other students and graduates in a similar position and are the framework I use for creating different tiered options in the challenges and discussion.

 If you're outside those parameters and are still keen to be involved I welcome you to reach out!
+We also have interior architecture and building design students.
 There's a whole lot of value inside that people from other regions or professional and working backgrounds can also enjoy and benefit from.

 Commitment can be scary.
 That's why everyone gets a free fortnight trial to experience a sneak peek of what The Architect Project has to offer.